Probabilistic Verification in Mechanism Design: Introduction

-The rest of the paper is organized as follows. \cref{sec:model} presents our model of testing. \cref{sec:revelation_principle} establishes the revelation principle. \cref{sec:order} introduces the discernment orders and states the most-discerning implementation result. \cref{sec:reduced_form} reduces the verification technology to an authentication rate. \cref{sec:applications} considers applications to revenue-maximization.
-We extend the model to allow for multiple agents in \cref{sec:multi-agent} and nonbinary tests in \cref{sec:nonbinary}. \cref{sec:discussion} connects our model to previous models of verification in economics and computer science; other relevant literature is referenced throughout the text. \cref{sec:conclusion} concludes.
-Measure-theoretic definitions are in \cref{sec:measure_theory}.
-Proofs are in \cref{sec:proofs,sec:supplementary_proofs}.
+The rest of the paper is organized as follows. \cref{sec:model} presents our model of testing. \cref{sec:model_discussion} discusses our modeling choices. \cref{sec:order} introduces the discernment orders and characterizes whether a single testing function suffices for all implementation. \cref{sec:reduced_form} characterizes the class of most-discerning authentication rates. \cref{sec:applications} solves for revenue-maximizing mechanisms. \cref{sec:nonbinary} extends the model to allow for nonbinary tests. \cref{sec:discussion} discusses related literature.
+The conclusion is \cref{sec:conclusion}.
+The main proofs are in \cref{sec:main_proofs}.
+Additional results are in \cref{sec:additional_results}.